 (4) Ownership of Facilities.
-Stormwater facilities within residential subdivisions that serve multiple lots and/or a combination of lots and roadways shall be on a separate ~~lot~~^{tract} owned and maintained by an entity of common ownership.
+Stormwater facilities within residential subdivisions that serve multiple lots and/or a combination of lots and roadways shall be on a separate lot owned and maintained by an entity of common ownership.
 Stormwater practices located on individual lots shall be maintained by the lot owner, or, at the discretion of the Public Services Director, or designee, be placed within an easement or common ownership and maintained by an entity of common ownership.

 (5) Floodplains, Critical Areas, and Jurisdictional Waters.
 Construction of stormwater measures or facilities within a Federal Emergency Management Agency (FEMA) designated floodplain or floodway shall be avoided to the extent possible.
-When this is unavoidable, all stormwater BMP construction shall be in compliance with all applicable requirements of YCC Titles 13 through 16D. ~~To the extent practical Unless covered by a USACE Nationwide Permit under Section 404 of the Clean Water Act~~, stormwater facilities shall not be located in areas determined to be jurisdictional waters through Section 404 of the ~~Federal~~ Clean Water Act and/or applicable state regulations (RCW 79.105~~)~~ when practical.
+When this is unavoidable, all stormwater BMP construction shall be in compliance with all applicable requirements of YCC Titles 13 through 16D.
+To the extent practical, stormwater facilities shall not be located in areas determined to be jurisdictional waters through Section 404 of the Federal Clean Water Act and/or applicable state regulations (RCW 79.105).